bonitasoft/bonita-labs-doc/md/installation_guide.md

 The installer relies on Docker to deploy all BICI components and is intended to be run on the Docker host directly

-* Ensure you have Docker installed, using command `docker --version`
+* Ensure you have Docker installed, using command `docker version`
 * Docker requires an active Internet connection to pull the Elasticsearch Docker image and to build the BICI application image

 #### Windows OS